VoronDesign/Voron-2/README.md

 ## Updates: ##

+_Apr 19, 2016:_
+Updated the BOM to reflect the REV B components.
+Link updated.

 _Apr 17, 2016:_
 REV B Carriage is up.
 Belt tensioning every each way.
 I've cleaned up the folder to get rid of some older stuff nobody should be using now anyway.
 Description of changes here: http://imgur.com/a/EneHq